-It’s week three of stay-at-home and you’re tired of binge watching Netflix, Hulu, and any other streaming channel you can find.
-But what else is there to do?
+If you’re tired of binge watching Netflix, Hulu, and any other streaming channel what else is there to do?
 Try binge reading instead.

 You’ll find here a short list of authors known for their gripping, multi-layered narratives.
 Whether they are writing historical fiction, spy novels, or time travel they unfurl their stories, themes, and characters over the course of many books and many pages.
 We are talking about books in a series.